ducblog/goyllo.github.io/_posts/blogger/2015-06-15-blogger-beginner-back-up-templates-and-all-blog-posts.markdown

 ---
 layout: blogger
-title:  "How to backup my blogger template and all posts?"
+title:  "How To Backup My Blogger Template and All Blog Posts?"
 categories: bloggerbeginnertutorials
 redirect_from:
  - /google/blogger/beginner-tutorials/backup-template-and-blog-posts/